 It is said mud is an excellent insect repellent when applied to the skin.
 This is somewhat true.
 Mud can be used to mask unfamiliar smells that draw insects in.
 Mud can also be used to cover exposed skin if no other option is present.
 Mud will eventually dry out and must be reapplied regularly.
 There are also some stinging insects that can penetrate a relatively thick layer of mud regardless of the efforts in applying it.

-In North America, cedar trees are relatively common and some will use the smoke from cedar to smudge their clothing and person to ward off mosquitoes.
+In North America, cedar trees are relatively common and some people will use the smoke from cedar to smudge their clothing and person to ward off mosquitoes.
 Another common natural repellent is tobacco and fishermen have long advocated smoking cigars for the same reason.
 These two natural plants have roots in certain Native American cultures.

 A natural diet, one free of processed foods and local to your area of operation is also said to help prevent insects from bothering you.
 People are what they eat and just as some will claim they can “sweat garlic”, pheromones we cannot detect are believed to be secreted from the body.
 These inconspicuous odors may contribute to claims insects are often worse at the beginning of an extended trip than they are at the end.